Sandbach School: Other aspects of provision

-Drama and performing arts

 Sandbach School has an international reputation for drama and music, touring to Hong Kong, New Zealand and Brazil, and performing shows in the Edinburgh Fringe Festival.
 The school was awarded specialist arts college status in 2006.
 The school's theatrical director is John Lonsdale (awarded an MBE in the 2014 Queen's New Years Honours list); music is led by John Barber (principal trombonist with Foden's Band).
 The school's theatrical success led to the founding of a separate theatre group, the Ut Severis Seges Theatre Company (named after the school motto).

 In Edinburgh, the school's 2004 performances of Macbeth and The Madness of King George III both garnered 4-star reviews within the fringe press.
 Following this, in 2006 the performance of the original play Oedipus, written by former pupil and future teacher Andrew Cargill, was also given a 4-star rating in the magazine Three Weeks.
 The school also performed Shakespeare's A Midsummer Night's Dream.
 Ut Severis Seges also toured to the Edinburgh Fringe alongside the school theatre group in 2006, with a production of Amadeus.
 A third tour of the Edinburgh Fringe took place in 2008, costing £20,000, with a new production of Oh!
 What A Lovely War, which gained a 5-star review, and 4-star performances by the school's Big Band.

 The Sandbach School Big Band was formed in 2003.
 It has toured to Boston, USA and Berlin, and also performed at the finals of the National Jazz Festival 'Music for Youth', at Birmingham Conservatoire, and was a finalist at the 2007 National Festival of Music for Youth.
 In recent years the group has worked with many of the country's leading musicians including Georgie Fame.
 The Big Band have been winners of the Cheshire East Schools' Music Competition for the past 3 years (2010 to 2012).

-Film

 In 2007 the school hosted the British Youth Film Academy's production of the film The School That Roared, allowing school students a chance to work with film professionals and star in a feature film.